 Harvard University and the Massachusetts Institute of Technology have filed a lawsuit against the Immigration and Customs Enforcement’s (ICE) latest rule that bars international students from staying in the United States unless they attend at least one in-person course.

-In the lawsuit filed in the District Court of Boston on Wednesday, Harvard and MIT sought a temporary order and preliminary and permanent injunctive relief to bar the Department of Homeland Security and ICE from enforcing federal guidelines barring international students attending colleges and universities offering only online courses from staying in the country.
+In the lawsuit filed in the District Court of Boston on Wednesday, Harvard and MIT sought a temporary order and preliminary and permanent injunctive relief to bar the Department of Homeland Security and ICE from enforcing federal guidelines barring international students from attending colleges and universities offering only online courses from staying in the country.

 In the lawsuit, we ask the court to prevent ICE and DHS from enforcing the new guidance and to declare it unlawful, MIT President Rafael Reif said.

-The announcement disrupts our international students’ lives and jeopardises their academic and research pursuits.
+The announcement disrupts our international students’ lives and jeopardizes their academic and research pursuits.
 ICE is unable to offer the most basic answers about how its policy will be interpreted or implemented, he said.

 The guidance comes after many US colleges and universities either released or are readying their final decisions for the fall semester, Reif said.